 - monitoring their conduct, compliance, performance and quality standards in line with the ADS Code of Conduct.

-- monitoring compliance on the part of ADS approved Chinese travel sellers with Tourism New Zealand requirements.
+- monitoring compliance on the part of ADS approved inbound tour operators and tour guides with Tourism New Zealand requirements.

 - handling complaints and feedback from ADS Chinese group tour visitors to New Zealand.